3033 NW Seventh Avenue,

-Previous Names: 7th Avenue Theatre, Strand Art Theatre, Strand Stag Theatre, Sun-Sun Cinema, Shanghai Theatre
+Previous Names: 7th Avenue Theatre, Strand Art Theatre, Strand Stag Theatre, Sun-Sun Theatre, Shanghai Theatre

-The orginal name of this theatre was the Strand Theatre when it opened on September 18, 1915 with Viola Allen in “The White Sister”.
-In 1926 it became the 7th Avenue Theatre, then on November 23, 1938, reverted back to the Strand Theatre name when it was taken over by Wometco Theatres and reopened with The Ritz Brothers in “Straight Place and Show”.
+The original name of this theatre was the Strand Theatre when it opened on September 18, 1915 with Viola Allen in “The White Sister”.
+In 1926 it became the 7th Avenue Theatre.
+In 1938 it was remodeled to the plans of architect Robert E. Collins reopening on November 23, 1938, reverted back to the Strand Theatre name when it was taken over by Wometco Theatres and reopened with The Ritz Brothers in “Straight Place and Show”.

-On July 2, 1968 it was renamed Strand Art Theatre, an adult theatre, and then it was called the Sun-Sun Cinema, which I believe showed martial arts movies, the the Shanghai Theatre.
+On July 2, 1968 it was renamed Strand Art Theatre, an adult theatre, and then it was called the Sun-Sun Theatre, which I believe showed martial arts movies, followed by the Shanghai Theatre name.
 For a short period prior to closing, it reverted back to the Strand Theatre name.
 The theatre is now used a church.

 Just login to your account and subscribe to this theater.